Translate

 The Confessional Booth

-Father Bradley sat alone in the dim booth, the wooden walls pressing close.
-The air smelled of old varnish and the ghosts of a thousand whispered sins.
-It had been a long day, and he had not intended to stay this late, but he could not bring himself to leave.
-He exhaled, slow and steady.
-His hands were folded in his lap.
+Father Bradley sat alone in the booth.
+He had not intended to stay this late, but he could not yet bring himself to leave.
+He breathed out, slow and steady.
 Then, almost without thinking, he reached for the sliding panel and pulled it open.

-He hesitated, staring at the vacant space, the silence stretching between the wooden lattice.
-The kneeler on the other side was untouched, the candlelight barely grazing the edge of the shadows.
+He hesitated, staring at the vacant space.
+The kneeler on the other side was untouched, the candlelight barely grazing the edge of shadows.

 And yet—